livz/livz.github.io/_posts/2017-06-10-the technical-interview-part-1.md

 **P.S.
 1:** Of course someone can argue that a determined candidate might as well prepare in advance answers for these questions, the same way he would do for traditional logic problems/puzzles/brain teasers.
 Nevertheless, this is one level above that because the interviewer can change the scenario at any moment.

 **P.S.
-2:** If you haven't already, sovle the puzzle in the logo of this post.
-It's very interesting.
+2:** The puzzle in the logo of this post was invented by a New York City amateur magician, [Paul Curry](https://en.wikipedia.org/wiki/Paul_Curry), in 1953.
+If you haven't already, try to solve it.